meownyaaa/rdp-windows-workflow/README.md

 ## Run this on the machine you're connecting from

-`zrok access private replacewithtokenfromrunner --bind localhost:33389`
+`zrok access private PUTRUNNERSTOKENHERE --bind localhost:33389`

 <br>